Note: Spring FAQs will be published soon.

 Roommates

-Each of you will submit a roommate matching survey as part of the summer orientation process.
+Each of you will submit a roommate matching survey as part of the orientation process.
 The survey will ask questions about your living habits, such as what time you typically go to bed, cleanliness, amount of preferred social time versus study time in the room, etc. If you already have a friend or meet someone on social media you decide to live with, you can request them as roommate on your survey.
 Roommate requests must be mutual so you must make sure your friend requests you on their survey.
 If you do not know anyone specific you want to room with, we will use your answers to the survey questions to match you with people that have similar living habits.

 Room assignments